git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 All the buttons and knobs behave like in Play mode with the following exceptions:

 * The pads on the grid start/record the clips.
 This depends on the clip launch and launch release settings (Bitwig only).
-* Hold Select to execute the alternative action of the clip (Bitwig only).
 * The 1/4 to 1/32t buttons start scenes.
-Use SELECT+Scene button to trigger the alternative Scene function (Bitwig only).
+* Hold **Shift** to execute the alternative action of the clip and scene (Bitwig only).
+* Hold **Select** to select a clip or scene without starting it.
+* Hold **Shift+Select** to switch to the birds-eye view.
+In this mode each pad represents 8x8 clips.
+Select a pad to quickly jump to that area.
 * The arrow keys scroll the grid.
 Hold **Shift** to scroll in blocks of 8.
-* Pressing Shift+1st row buttons returns to the arrangement for that track.
+* Pressing **Shift+1st row buttons** returns to the arrangement for that track.
-* Press the _Fixed Length_ button to choose the length for new clips.
+* Press the **Fixed Length** button to choose the length for new clips.
-* Press _Clip_ to display the current clip in the editor.
+* Press **Clip** to display the current clip in the editor.
 * The ribbon controls the crossfader.
 Press Shift and touch the Ribbon to center the crossfader.
-* Press _Delete_+Pad In Session Mode to the delete the clip.
+* Press **Delete+Pad** in Session Mode to the delete the clip.

-Press the Session button twice to flip the grid which then matches the arrangement view.

 When in Session view and press Session again a menu turns up (like in note view) where you can select different views.
 The normal Session view, the flipped version and the Scene view.
 Use the Layout button on Push 2 to quickly step through these views.
-Furthermore, you can select the Marker and Clip mode.
+Furthermore, you can select the Marker and Clip mode which display either markers or clips in the display.

 ### Marker mode